naoshibaikyu/superbuddn/test.md

 %Hunter narrows his eyes at Stardust... at least, you'd be able to tell if not for the visor.

-HunterAnnoyed: Don't tell me.
+Hunter Annoyed: Don't tell me.
 Bored, too.

 Stardust: Um...

-HunterAnnoyed: *[puts down his controller]* Something's wrong here... *starts pacing around the room, eyes at the floor* Kayorei says she's bored, then she starts acting weird.
+Hunter Annoyed: *[puts down his controller]* Something's wrong here... *starts pacing around the room, eyes at the floor* Kayorei says she's bored, then she starts acting weird.
 Naoshi leaves to see what Kayorei's up to, then returns bored... and starts acting weird himself.
 Now Stardust...

 Shinobu: Who has just left.

-HunterShocked: Wha? *[looks up]* Gah!
+Hunter Shocked: Wha? *[looks up]* Gah!

 %Meanwhile, somewhere in the elsewhere...